Navigation

 Nabila Pervaiz, MS, Phil

 Nabila is a life science researcher with a Master’s degree in Biotechnology.
 She works as a research intern at the Pakistan Council of Scientific and Industrial Research (PCSIR).
-She is interested in studying the intricate relationship between microbes and the human body and how they impact individual health and well-being.
-Her research specialization is in Health Microbiology and primarily revolves around E.coli, identifying and documenting the emergence of virulent E.coli genes responsible for Urinary Tract Infections (UTIs) in women.
-By presenting her groundbreaking research findings, Nabila aims to educate young girls and women on the importance of personal hygiene, the latest antibiotic resistance trends, and the significant influence of microbes on both physiological and psychological states.
+She is interested in studying the intricate relationship between microbes and the human body, as well as their impact on individual health and well-being.
+Her research specialization is in health microbiology, primarily focusing on E. coli, where she identifies and documents the emergence of virulent E. coli genes responsible for Urinary Tract Infections (UTIs) in women.
+By presenting her groundbreaking research findings, Nabila aims to educate young girls and women on the importance of personal hygiene, the latest trends in antibiotic resistance, and the significant impact of microbes on both physiological and psychological states.
+Nabila is the biological illustrator for all figures and illustrations included in NP 320.

 Ephi Lu, MS, Dip.C.N.